 As a reminder to anyone visiting the Palos Verdes Nature Preserve: there are delicate plant and wildlife habitats here.
 We urge you to respect and protect the natural beauty as you use the numerous hiking trails, equestrian trails and bicycle trails.
-Use the links below to view maps for the individual trails within the Nature Preserve, or use the links in the menu to learn more about each of the 11 individual reserves, such as Alta Vicente or Ocean Trails.
+Use the links below to view maps for the individual trails within the Nature Preserve, or use the links in the menu to learn more about each of 11 individual reserves with public access such as Alta Vicente or Ocean Trails.

 Check Hiking Trail Conditions First